-Section 5-F. Intergovernmental and Cooperative Agreements
+Section 5-E. Intergovernmental and Cooperative Agreements

-Intergovernmental and cooperative agreements can be used by local jurisdictions to assist in the development, operation, and/or management of KCDBG projects.
+Intergovernmental and cooperative agreements can be used by local jurisdictions to assist in the development, operation, and/or management of CDBG-DR projects.

-- ✓ An intergovernmental agreement typically involves two or more units of local governments who enter into an agreement to apply jointly for KCDBG funding. - A cooperative agreement is often used when a local governmental entity applies for a grant to construct public facilities or improvements and decides to have another government entity own, operate, and/or maintain the improvements once they are completed. - ✓ At a minimum, intergovernmental agreements and cooperative agreements should: - State that the parties have agreed to cooperate in undertaking the project; - Delineate the responsibilities and authorities of each party with respect to the administration of the grant and continuing ownership, operation and maintenance of facilities if applicable; and - Authorize one of the parties to be the recipient of the funds and have primary administrative responsibility.
+- ✓ An intergovernmental agreement typically involves two or more units of local governments who enter into an agreement to apply jointly for CDBG-DR funding. - A cooperative agreement is often used when a local governmental entity applies for a grant to construct public facilities or improvements and decides to have another government entity own, operate, and/or maintain the improvements once they are completed. - ✓ At a minimum, intergovernmental agreements and cooperative agreements should: - State that the parties have agreed to cooperate in undertaking the project; - Delineate the responsibilities and authorities of each party with respect to the administration of the grant and continuing ownership, operation and maintenance of facilities if applicable; and - Authorize one of the parties to be the recipient of the funds and have primary administrative responsibility.

-Section 5-G. Reporting Requirements
+Section 5-F. Reporting Requirements

-HUD Form 2516 Contract and Subcontract Activity Report (Attachment 5-5) must be completed by the grantee and submitted to DLG by September 15 of each year.
+HUD Form 2516 Contract and Subcontract Activity Report (Attachment 5-5) must be completed by the subrecipient and submitted to DLG by September 15 of each year.
 (DLG is then required to submit these reports to HUD by October 1.)
-The form is also available for downloading from DLG's website at https://kydlgweb.ky.gov/FederalGrants/CDBG_cities.cfm.
+The form is available for downloading from DLG's website at .
 Attachment 5-5: Contract and Subcontract Activity Report

-Grantees should only report on contracts executed during the report period, including both professional and construction contracts.
-Once all contracts have been reported, the grantee should write "No additional contracts to be awarded" on the activity report.
+Subrecipients should only report on contracts executed during the report period, including both professional and construction contracts.
+Once all contracts have been reported, the subrecipient should write "No additional contracts to be awarded" on the activity report.